blandfort/mirror/README.md

     - Share trained models and extensions with others
     - Discuss insights and share ideas for using the software creatively
     - Could even consider sharing some of the data with the community for more comprehensive studies or even research projects

+## Analysis

+Also do:

+- Analyze some correlations, see if it makes any sense

 ## Logging Behavior